Billythecrescent/DrugBank_helper/README.md

 indication_name:

-&nbsp&nbsp  the name of the disease to be searched, with a space to split if multiple indications are needed.
+&nbsp;&nbsp;  the name of the disease to be searched, with a space to split if multiple indications are needed.

-&nbsp&nbsp  for example:
+&nbsp;&nbsp;  for example:

-&nbsp&nbsp  lung_cancer intestine_cancer
+&nbsp;&nbsp;  lung_cancer intestine_cancer

 format:

 **csv**:

-&nbsp&nbsp  If you want to output .csv format file.
+&nbsp;&nbsp;  If you want to output .csv format file.

 **txt**:

-&nbsp&nbsp  If you want to output .txt format file.
+&nbsp;&nbsp;  If you want to output .txt format file.

 Case example: